theOehrly/Fast-F1/docs/getting_started/basics.rst

-Getting started with the basics
+Getting Started with the Basics
 ===============================

 FastF1 is built mainly around Pandas DataFrame and Series objects.